Are you a Christian searching for more and asking, “What is discipleship?”

 Q: Can I disciple myself?

 A: If someone were to suggest that you have your daughter educate herself from kindergarten to twelfth grade instead of going to school, you would call me crazy.
-If a person suggested that your son should learn to potty-train himself, you would say that is ridiculous.
+If a person suggested that your son should learn to potty-train himself, you would say that is crazy.
 How far would a child excel who wanted to learn to play soccer without ever joining a team or learning from a soccer coach?
 Why then do people think a brand new Christian, one who is a spiritual new-born in the sight of God, can teach himself outside of the Godly instruction in the Church?
 A person cannot disciple him or herself.
-Again, the Great Commission of Jesus Christ clearly commands the disciples of Jesus Christ to “go” and “make” other disciples, “teaching” them all that Jesus commands.
+Again, the Great Commission of Jesus Christ clearly commands the disciples of Jesus Christ to “go” and “make” other disciples, “teaching” them to obey all that Jesus commands.
 Just as Jesus developed a relationship over time in which His disciples observed, experienced, and learned His ways and commands in every aspect of life, so disciples today must do the same for others.

 Q: How do I become a disciple?